Jaye-python/Python-Django-Bank-Application/README.md

 # Python-Django-Bank-Application
 This is an API-based Django app built using Django Rest Framework.
 You can register a new user, create bank accounts, make deposists and withdrawals and view your transactions using API endpoints.

-# Python Django Bank App
-## API Schema and requirements to consume the API is available on http://127.0.0.1:8000/docs/

 ### Logic implemented:
 1. Create a new user via API.
 2. Create/Update a new bank account via API